Last updated on February 24th, 2025 at 10:49 am

 During our visit to Uzbekistan, we booked basic accommodation but always with a private bathroom, aircon, and in a good location to Uzbekistan’s Old Towns and Uzbekistan’s best attractions.

-Discover the best deals and discounts on a wide range of accommodations in Tashkent, Khiva, Bukhara, and many more of the best places to visit in Uzbekistan through Booking.com – and make your Uzbekistan trip truly an unforgettable experience!
+Discover the best deals and discounts on a wide range of accommodations in Tashkent, Khiva, Bukhara, and many more of the best places to visit in Uzbekistan through Trip.com – and make your Uzbekistan trip truly an unforgettable experience!

 Food: We spent €344 on food during our Uzbekistan trip, which averages 11 euros per day.